The Wrapbook Team

 Minimum Spend: $500,000

-All production types are eligible for the Nevada tax incentive.
+Most production types are eligible for the Nevada tax incentive

 Qualified expenditures include pre-production, production, and post-production expenditures, such as compensation and wages, purchases, and rentals of products or services from any local business.
-However, at least 60% of the production budget must be spent in Nevada.
+Payroll to below-the-line nonresidents does not qualify for Nevada film tax incentives.

 29. New Hampshire